 Charlene Douglas, PhD, MPH, RN, CPH

-Dr. Douglas, Associate Professor of Nursing and Assistant Dean for BSN Programs, focuses on the areas of community-based practice, access to care and cultural competence.
+Dr. Douglas, Associate Professor of Nursing and Division Director, Undergraduate Programs, School of Nursing, focuses on the areas of community-based practice, access to care and cultural competence.
 Her contributions to general education include work the Educational Testing Service (ETS) where she was on the committee to write and test essay questions for the newly established writing component of the Graduate Record Examination (GRE).

 Her primary research interest has been in the area of quality of life for cancer survivors.
 She has published results for this study for Hispanic and African American populations.
 She serves on the INOVA Home Health of Northern Virginia’s advisory committee.
 Her teaching responsibilities include the Community Health Lecture in class and on-line, and the Community Health Clinical for undergraduate and RN students.
 She is a text reviewer for community content and serves as a grant reviewer for community programs aimed at reducing adolescent pregnancy.